Students at the University of Vaasa campus in Finland.

 Proposals for medical research involving clinical training, patient care, or patient contact are not eligible.
 Please contact the Fulbright Finland Foundation if you have any questions about the eligibility of your project.

 In Finland, the applications are evaluated according to the evaluation criteria set by the Fulbright Finland Foundation Board.
+The Foundation does not provide feedback on individual applications, their review process, or on any single grant decision.

 Applicants residing in Finland are not eligible for a Fulbright grant.